cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

             memStoreKey,
 ```

-and add leaderboard's keeper into it:
+Now add the leaderboard's keeper into it:

 ```golang
     leaderboardKeeper,_ := LeaderboardKeeper(t);